madeleine68/madeleine68/README.md

 ### Hi

- 🔭 I’m activley looking for a Data Analyst|Data Scientist position
+ 🔭 I’m activley looking for a ... position

  🌱 Right now, I am focusing on sharpening my skills on different python libraries